Wall Sconces | Rug | Faucet | Oven Range | Utensil Holder | Cutting Board | BarStools

 I think kitchen cabinet hardware is one of the most important details in a kitchen.
 When building or remodeling a kitchen, choosing the hardware can actually be quite challenging.
 What size, finish, and placement are all among the questions people struggle with.
 All three play an important role in the overall look of your kitchen.
-Here are a few suggestions and tips that will help you answer these questions and choose the perfect hardware for your kitchen.
+Investing in timeless hardware pieces such as knobs, pulls, and handles can create an elegant and classic look that will last for years.
+Here are a few timeless kitchen hardware ideas that will stand the test of time and a couple of suggestions and tips that will help you choose the perfect hardware for your kitchen.

-When mixing metal finishes, I like to have one dominant finish within a room then accent with the others.
-For instance, in our kitchen the dominant finish is the antique brass considering their are lots of pulls and handles that outweigh the other finishes.
-Then I accented with other finishes such as nickel and black within other items in the kitchen.
+When mixing metal finishes, I like to have one dominant finish within a room and then accentuate with the others.
+For instance, in our kitchen, the dominant finish is antique brass considering there are lots of pulls and handles that outweigh the other finishes.
+Then I accented it with other finishes such as nickel and black within other items in the kitchen.

 However certain finishes do portray certain vibes and hardware works best when you can use it to add contrast to the room.
 For instance, a brass finish normally comes across as vintage and traditional, while a brushed nickel and black create more of a contemporary feel.